The conjugacy problem for UPG elements of $Out(F_n)$: Introduction

 Our main theorem addresses the case that $\phi$ is polynomially growing and rotationless, equivalently $\phi$ is polynomially growing and induces a unipotent action on on $H_1(F_n, \Z)$; we write $\phi \in \upgn$.
 Being an element of $\upgn$ is a conjugacy invariant and can be checked algorithmically.

 It is often the case, when studying $\Out(\f)$, that the techniques required to treat the $\upgn$ case are very different from those needed for the cases in which there is exponential growth.
-For example, the polynomially growing and exponentially growing cases of the Tits alternative for $\Out(\f)$ are proved in separate papers,\cite{bfh:tits2}, \cite{bfh:tits1}.
-It is also true that the $\upgn$ case is a base case for any inductive solution to the conjugacy problem.
+For example, the polynomially growing and exponentially growing cases of the Tits alternative for $\Out(\f)$ are proved in separate papers \cite{bfh:tits2} \cite{bfh:tits1}.

 \begin{thm} There is an algorithm that takes as input $\phi,\psi \in \upgn$ and outputs {\tt YES} or {\tt NO} depending on whether or not there exists $\theta \in \Out(\f)$ such that $\phi = \psi^\theta:=\theta\psi\theta^{-1}$.
 Further, if {\tt YES} then the algorithm also outputs such a $\theta$. \end{thm}